 4. Hydrate

-Proper hydration is a cornerstone of effective recovery after cycling.
+Proper hydration is a cornerstone of effective recovery.

 During a ride, the body loses fluids through sweat, which contains not only water but also essential electrolytes that are vital for muscle function and energy production.